UKHomeOffice/rtp-proxy-lib/README.md

 You want to call another service either securely or not, but you've been told you cannot do this directly - you need a proxy in the middle.

-rtp-proxy-lib acts as either a proxy - it could be a dum proxy or maybe one that makes SSL connections.
+rtp-proxy-lib acts as either a proxy - it could be a dumb proxy or maybe one that makes SSL connections.

 Let's take the example of communicating with another service over SSL.